Thanks to John Guy who started the research for this page

 Buying a phone locally.
 You can buy a phone locally, but it will usually be locked to the phone company you buy it from.
 You need to make sure it will at least roam and accept the same company’s SIMS throughout their range.
 This is not automatic.
 I had a Grenada Cable and Wireless phone that roamed but was locked to Grenada Cable and Wireless, so I could not replace the SIM with a Cable and Wireless SIM from another island.
 However, that was in the early days, these days most phones roam all over the place if expensively.
 If you need to buy a phone prices vary widely, but you should be able to find a phone for around $50-100 US.

 You can store numbers in your GSM phone either in the phone itself or on the SIM card.
 Selection is normally through the contacts setup menu.
 If you are going to be changing SIMS, store valuable numbers in the phone, not on the SIM.
 (This works very well till you you flood the phone but manage to save the sim at which point you will wish you had done the other!).
-I notice on the internet now you can buy a program so you can back up your sim phone infomation.
-Here is one site offering such programs
+I notice on the internet now you can buy a program so you can back up your sim phone information.

 Roaming charges are currently very expensive (bye-bye to the old “roam like you are home of last year).
 It pays to change sims as you change countries.
 You can easily save this on one phone call.
 This is not difficult or expensive, but it does change your phone number.
 I suggest having one phone you keep the number for incoming calls and another you change sims on for outgoing calls.